 OK, to make it easier to navigate this article, here are the contents of this article at a quick glance:

-Since you'll be working around gasoline and/or starting fluid... be careful and think safety all of the time.
+IMPORTANT: Since you'll be working around gasoline and/or starting fluid... be careful, take all necessary safety precautions and think safety all of the time.

 You can find this tutorial in Spanish here: Cómo Probar la Bomba de Combustible (GM 4.3L, 5.0L, 5.7L) (at: autotecnico-online.com).